 Felly Loi

-JY: Who are your greatest influences?
+JY: Who do you consider to be your primary influences?

 Felly Loi’s S/S 16 SOFT POP at The LASALLE Show 2015 (under the BA (Hons) Fine Arts segment) would be opening on 21 May 2015, 6.30pm.
 Exhibition would run till 3 June 2015, 11am to 8pm daily.